xieweiAlex/English_Learning/words/2023/words-July.md

+Russian forces pummeled a Ukrainian village in a counteroffensive today.

+Bitcoin is no longer **a passing fad** says Michael Sonnenshein as Bitcoin ranks 10th among world's biggest companies.
+Only 10% of all traded $BTC is done in the US; also the migration away from centralized exchanges continues.
+BlackRock announcing that it would launch a Bitcoin SPOT ETF set the market ablaze in June and that excitement spilled over into July with a ton of organizations following suit filing their applications to launch an ETF as well.

+**throw in the towel**
+**milking parlor**
+**parlor trick**

 Oversight of the crypto industry has hitherto been a grey area, with the SEC and the Commodity Futures Trading Commission jockeying for control.

 Stocks, bonds and other traditional financial instruments fall under the SEC’s remit, but US authorities remain locked in debate as to whether all — or any — crypto tokens should fall under its purview.